DSPagan/telco-churn-prediction/README.md

-# Bank Churn Prediction - Modeling Pipeline
+# Telco Churn Prediction - Modeling Pipeline

 ## Overview
 This project implements a complete machine learning pipeline to predict customer churn in a banking context.